applied-science/deps-library/README.md

 That's it.

-To only release the current version (pom + jar + deploy):
+To release the current version (pom + jar + deploy):

 ```sh
 clj -A:release
 ```

-To only tag a new version:
+To just tag a new version:

 ```sh
 clj -A:release tag patch # patch, minor, or major